 The events provided an opportunity to cross-promote the THI and featured advertising for the training programme and other public facing events.
 It has attracted a regular following from ‘urban professionals’, such as local architects and surveyors, as well as the general public and people associated with the universities.

-Further talks are planned for 2020 and the collaboration continues to provide a good space for promoting research excellence at the three local universities and bringing interesting content to a diverse wider city audience.
+Due to the pandemic, no events took place in 2020.
+Further talks are planned for the future and the collaboration continues to provide a good space for promoting research excellence at the three local universities and bringing interesting content to a diverse wider city audience.